pvorb/php-yuki/README.md

 Yuki is a *very simple* Content Management system.
 Its intention is to provide basic access to HTML-files on an Apache Web Server running with PHP.
 You don't need a database to get started, but there will be extensions that provide database access.

+Development of this project has been discontinued.
+Expect things to break.

 ## Getting started
 All you need is an *Apache HTTP Server* with a *PHP* installation and the Apache module *mod_rewrite*.